Market Analysts see Sysco Corporation [SYY] gaining to $76. Time to buy?

-Sysco Corporation [NYSE: SYY] slipped around -0.63 points on Thursday, while shares priced at $72.59 at the close of the session, down -0.86%.
+Sysco Corporation [NYSE: SYY] traded at a high on 07/21/21, posting a 0.83 gain after which it closed the day’ session at $73.27.
 The company report on June 5, 2021 that Sysco Corporation Announces Pricing of its Pending Cash Tender Offer to Purchase Certain Outstanding Senior Notes and Debentures.

 Sysco Corporation (NYSE: SYY) (“Sysco” or the “Company”) announced the pricing terms, as shown in the table below, for Sysco’s previously announced cash tender offer (the “Offer”) to purchase its 7.160% Debentures due 2027 (the “7.160% Debentures”), 6.500% Debentures due 2028 (the “6.500% Debentures”), 6.625% Senior Notes due 2039 (the “6.625% Senior Notes”), 5.950% Senior Notes due 2030 (the “5.950% Senior Notes”), 6.600% Senior Notes due 2040 (the “6.600% Senior Notes due 2040”) and 6.600% Senior Notes due 2050 (the “6.600% Senior Notes due 2050” and together with the 7.160% Debentures, the 6.500% Debentures, the 6.625% Senior Notes, the 5.950% Senior Notes and the 6.600% Senior Notes due 2040, the “Securities,” and each, a “series” of Securities).